SEN / Local Offer

 - Behaviour support

-Some of our teaching assistants have been trained in the Read Write Inc. phonics programme and this supports the children in reading, comprehension and spelling.
+Our Teachers and Teaching Assistants are trained in Read Write Inc (RWI) and deliver small interventions in phonics and reading to close the gaps.
+One of our teachers is a qualified communicator with the deaf.
 All teaching assistants have experience in supporting children with SEN within the classroom and in small groups or individual programmes.
 They have received training in specific intervention programmes and some have had training in aspects of SEN such as specific learning difficulties in literacy or numeracy.
-Several have specific graduate or post-graduate qualifications in aspects of SEN. Two of our teaching assistants are trained speech and language support workers.
-If a speech and language difficulty is identified they are able to do assessments to ascertain the best way to move forwards in delivering the right support.
+Several have specific graduate or post-graduate qualifications in aspects of SEN.

 At the start of specific SEN programmes, baseline measurements are taken such as reading or spelling scores and they are taken again every half term to ensure that progress is being made.
-The expectation is that, for the vast majority of children, progress via a specific programme will be double that of their age, so, over a three-month period we would expect at least a six-month increase in scores.
-Class teachers and support staff discuss with the SENDCo on a regular basis the impact of SEN programmes on the child’s performance in class lessons.
+The expectation is that, for the vast majority of children, progress via a specific programme will be double that of their age, so, over three months we would expect at least a six-month increase in scores.
+Class teachers and support staff discuss with the SENCO regularly the impact of SEN programmes on the child’s performance in class lessons.

 Children experiencing social and emotional difficulties are supported through the general pastoral strength of the whole school staff, especially that of their class teachers.
-Specific programmes are available for aspects of social and emotional development under the supervision of the SENDCo.
-Use of our sensory room ‘The Ark’ also allows children time to regulate and prepare for learning.
+Specific programmes are available for aspects of social and emotional development under the supervision of the SENCO and, where appropriate, a speech and language therapist.
+These programmes will either be in small groups or set up for individual children.